 What is edX?

-The courses come from 160+ top universities, like Harvard, MIT, Berkley, University of Texas, and other renowned institutions.
+The courses and professional certificate programs come from 160+ top universities, like Harvard, MIT, Berkley, University of Texas, and other renowned institutions, and most are aimed at adult learners.

 edX is arguably the world’s biggest e-learning platform, having reached 42 million students across the globe with its fast-expanding, accessible e-learning platform.